BennieCopeland/the-elmish-book/chapters/commands/elmish-hackernews-part2.md

     ]
   ]
 ```
-Here we are rendering the tabs using the `renderTabs` function which takes as input the currently selected stories category from the state as well as the `dispatch` function because we want to be able to dispatch `Msg.ChangeStories` from the one of the tabs if it is not already selected.
+Here we are rendering the tabs using the `renderTabs` function.
+This function takes as input the currently selected stories category from the state as well as the `dispatch` function.
+When a tab is clicked, if it is not already selected, it will dispatch `Msg.ChangeStories`.
 Also to highlight the active tab, we give it the [Bulma Tab](https://bulma.io/documentation/components/tabs/) class `is-active` when the currently selected stories category is equal to the corresponding category of the tab.

 There are some changes required for rendering the score and the icon in each loaded story item but I don't think it particularly interesting to go through the code in detail like I did for the rest of the application.
 You can try to implement it yourself based on the gif in the beginning of this section and use the source code at [Zaid-Ajaj/elmish-hackernews-part2](https://github.com/Zaid-Ajaj/elmish-hackernews-part2) as a reference.

 That sums it up for part 2 of the Elmish Hackernews application.
-I admit there hasn't much new theory for the material in this part but it will provide a nice segway into the next part where we use an entirely different technique for loading the story items from Hackernews.
+I admit there hasn't been much new theory for the material in this part but it will provide a nice segway into the next part where we use an entirely different technique for loading the story items from Hackernews.